spinnaker/spinnaker.github.io/guides/user/plugins/index.md

 The plugin developer should provide configuration details in YAML format.
 If not:

-1. Add the plugin using Halyard
+1. Add the plugin using Halyard.
-1. Do not restart Spinnaker
+1. Do not restart Spinnaker.
-1. Copy the plugin configuration from the Halconfig file
+1. Copy the plugin configuration from the Halconfig file.
-1. Paste the plugin configuration into the relevant service's local file; make sure configuration is in the format detailed above
+1. Paste the plugin configuration into the relevant service's local file.
+Make sure configuration is in the format detailed above.
-1. [Delete](https://spinnaker.io/reference/halyard/commands/#hal-plugins-delete) the plugin by executing `hal plugins delete <unique-plugin-id>`
+1. [Delete](https://spinnaker.io/reference/halyard/commands/#hal-plugins-delete) the plugin by executing `hal plugins delete <unique-plugin-id>`.
+1. Restart Spinnaker

 ## List, edit, and delete plugins